Skip to Content

 What is Calabaza en Tacha?

-Calabaza en Tacha, or candied pumpkin, is a traditional Mexican celebration recipe It is a recipe that simmers sliced Winter squash in a syrup of piloncillo (or brown sugar) and aromatic spices.
-This is an easy holiday recipe for a delicious side dish or even dessert!
+Calabaza en Tacha, or candied pumpkin, is a traditional Mexican celebration recipe.
+Sliced Winter squash is simmered in a syrup of piloncillo (or brown sugar) and aromatic spices.

-Unlike the Thanksgiving side dish however, Calabaza en Tacha is usually enjoyed in Mexico as a dessert, snack, or even as breakfast.
+Unlike the Thanksgiving sweet potato side dish however, Calabaza en Tacha is usually enjoyed in Mexico as a dessert, snack, or even as breakfast (often drizzled with crema).

 Candied pumpkin without creama drizzle